swfans/syndwarsfx-gfx/README.md

 ## Installation from a release

-Download the release `swars-gfx-*.zip` file.
-Copy the extracted `DATA` folder to a previous Syndicate Wars Port installation, replacing the existing files.
+Download the release `syndwarsfx-gfx-*.zip` file.
+Copy the extracted `DATA` folder to a previous SyndWarsFX installation, replacing the existing files.

 ### General building instructions

-To build **Syndicate Wars GFX**, use the following steps:
+To build **SyndWarsFX GFX**, use the following steps:

 1. download [pngpal2raw](https://github.com/swfans/pngpal2raw/releases/),
-   place the binary in `swars-gfx/bin` or any folder included in `PATH` env var.
+   place the binary in `syndwarsfx-gfx/bin` or any folder included in `PATH` env var.
-2. go into the directory with `swars-gfx` source release
+2. go into the directory with `syndwarsfx-gfx` source release
 3. do `autoreconf -if` to create build scripts from templates
 4. do `./configure` to make the build scripts find required dependencies
 5. do `make` to build release versions of data files
-6. do `make install` to copy the files into `swars` installation folder
+6. do `make install` to copy the files into `syndwarsfx` installation folder

 You should now have the latest DAT/TAB/ANI files in your installation folder.